oven-sh/bun/docs/project/building-windows.md

 - Node.js

 {% callout %}
-The Zig compiler is automatically downloaded, installed, and updated by the building process.
+**Note** – The Zig compiler is automatically downloaded, installed, and updated by the building process.
 {% /callout %}

 [WinGet](https://learn.microsoft.com/windows/package-manager/winget) or [Scoop](https://scoop.sh) can be used to install these remaining tools easily: